All Kinds of Minds

 -

-All Kinds of Minds provides assessments for children that are at least six-years-old and adolescents up to the age of 18-years-and-11-months-old.
+The All Kinds of Minds Practice provides assessments for children that are at least six-years-old at the time of contact and adolescents up to their 18th birthday.

 Parents of children under six-years-old should consult with the child’s G.P. to discuss the appropriate H.S.E. service pathway or look into other private providers.